 Do you love cats?
 Well, then you’ll love the Inn and Phatsy Kline’s.
 No there aren’t house cats that you can rent, but there is a definite cat theme, with lots of art, animals and even board games.

 When you are making your way through the north coast of California, do yourself a favor and spend the night at the Inn on Second and C, and stop off for a drink or three at Phatsy Kline’s.
 They were just serving wine and beer during my visit, but had already crafted a bunch of gin cocktails and were waiting for their full liquor license.
-There were at least four restaurants we wanted to try within walking distance – but since we were only there two nights, we had plenty to choose from.
+There were at least four restaurants we wanted to try within walking distance.
+Since we were only in town two nights, we had plenty of restaurants to choose from.

 Have you stayed here before?
 Do these classic boutique hotels interest you at all, or would you prefer to stay at a national property?